ArchiveArea/libRegRsp/README.md

-Please switch to using this library: https://github.com/jasonwynn10/libCustomPack

----

 # libRegRsp
 Resource pack register library for PocketMine plugins Integrate the virion itself into your plugin or you could also use it as a composer library by running the command below: